-There is now evidence to suggest that at certain concentrations, or dose response curves, platelet rich plasma grafts may be anti-inflammatory or pro-inflammatory in certain tissues.10 A dose response relationship exists to a currently unknown level of PRP concentration and ensuing migration and proliferation of progenitor stem cells at the tissue injury site11 (see Figure 2)
+There is now evidence to suggest that at certain concentrations, or dose response curves, platelet rich plasma grafts may be anti-inflammatory or pro-inflammatory in certain tissues.

 There is emerging evidence to suggest that PRP grafts in the four- to six-fold range (106 platelets) have more anti-inflammatory mediators and effects and are clinically relevant and useful for most situations.
 PRP grafts in the eight- to thirteen-fold range may be pro-inflammatory in nature.10 Further elucidation of this effect is required, however, as some studies showed beneficial effects of higher concentrations of PRP.12